Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge

-Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge (often shortened to Cheyenne Cinnamon) is an American animated television series pilot created by Dave Willis and Matt Harrigan; mainly produced by Williams Street and animated by Radical Axis.
-Rated TV-MA, the pilot episode aired on Cartoon Network's late night programming block Adult Swim on March 29, 2010, but was not picked up for a full series.
+Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge (often shortened to Cheyenne Cinnamon) is an American adult animated television series pilot created by Dave Willis and Matt Harrigan for Cartoon Network's late night programming block Adult Swim.
+It originally aired on March 29, 2010 but was not picked up for a full series.

 Premise

-Willis explained the plot as "a Strawberry Shortcake pop princess that lives in a candy wonderland just outside Detroit".
-She comes into Detroit and helps solve problems of racism and teen pregnancy "with the power of love and teen pop songs".
+A pregnant young girl named Emily, who is in love with her softball coach, runs away from home but is taken in to be "saved" by Cheyenne.

+After a tour of Sugar Town Candy Fudge and "Cocaine-o", the cocaine-spewing volcano, a brief time skip occurs and the young girl, now a teen mother trying to take care of her child, is dragged away from home by Cheyenne for a party.
+Cheyenne crashes her unicorn after blinding it with a cigarette, leaving the teen mother unconscious.

+A frantic Gummi runs to Cheyenne's rescue, demanding to know how much she had to drink and calling the police to report the unicorn as stolen.